the-notable/PHRETS/README.md

 PHP + RETS = PHRETS

-## Changes From Orignal phRETS Package
+## Changes From Original phRETS Package

 This repo is a fork of the original phRETS package at [troydavisson/phrets](https://packagist.org/packages/troydavisson/phrets).